Mifepristone and Misoprostol for Abortion

-Mifepristone should not be used for women with any of the following conditions:2
+Mifepristone should not be used for women who have any of the following conditions:2

 Avoid alcohol and aspirin while using mifepristone and misoprostol for a medical abortion.

 A medical abortion does not require surgery but must be done in the first 9 weeks of pregnancy.
-If a medical abortion fails, a surgical abortion must be done as follow-up to prevent a fetus from developing abnormally.
+If a medical abortion fails, a surgical abortion must be done as follow-up.

 After a medical abortion

 Expect that you may experience different emotional reactions after an abortion.

 Depression can be triggered when pregnancy hormones change after an abortion.
 If you have more than 2 weeks of depression symptoms, such as fatigue, sleep or appetite change, or feelings of sadness, emptiness, anxiety, or irritability, see your doctor about treatment.

 Do not have sexual intercourse for at least 1 week, or longer, as advised by your doctor.

 When you start having intercourse again, use birth control, and use condoms to prevent infection.
 For more information, see the topic Birth Control.

 Your next regular period may come at any time within 6 weeks after the abortion.
 Be sure to contact your doctor if you do not have a period within 6 weeks.